dancesWithCycles/digitransit-setup/src/installation/step-by-step.rst

     ...

 The building of the graph happens with the `mfdz OpenTripPlanner fork <https://github.com/mfdz/opentripplanner>`__.
 It is important that the OpenTripPlanner version that builds the graph is the same that later serves the graph.
-If you want to update, get the latest docker image tag from the
+If you want to update, get the latest docker image tag from the Docker Hub page of
-`docker hub page of mfdz/opentripplanner <https://hub.docker.com/r/mfdz/opentripplanner/tags>`__ and modify ``OTP_VERSION`` in the Dockerfile.
+'mfdz/opentripplanner <https://hub.docker.com/r/mfdz/opentripplanner/tags>`__ and modify ``OTP_VERSION`` in the Dockerfile.

 For building and publishing, standard docker commands are used: